the-spyke/undercut/README.md

 pipeline + target = Observer
 ```

-Both pipeline types have independant implementations: one based on iterables and another one based on observers.
+Both pipeline types have independent implementations: one based on iterables and another one based on observers.
 The main package entry point exports `pull` pipelines as the most commonly used type and some basic ES utils.
 If you need `push` pipelines, import them manually from `undercut/src/push.js`.
 There is also `undercut/src/pull.js` entry point if you what to import just `pull lines` without utils.

 ## Pull